 All students initially participate in one year of intensive course work.
-This first segment of the program comprises lectures, tutorials, seminars, methods courses, and individually supervised research projects (laboratory rotations).
+This first segment of the program comprises lectures, tutorials, seminars, methods courses, training in professional skills, and individually supervised research projects (laboratory rotations).
 The traditional German structure of academic semesters is not followed.
 The condensed schedule allows students to accumulate 90 credits (ECTS) within one year, which would normally require three semesters.